rwoodpecker/internet_radio_dl/README.md

 # stream_download

-stream_download is a python tool that is used to internet radio streams and can be considered a modern replacement for [streamripper](http://streamripper.sourceforge.net/).
+stream_download is a python tool that is used to internet download / archive internet radio streams and can be considered a modern replacement for [streamripper](http://streamripper.sourceforge.net/).
 It supports recording multiple streams at the same time.

 ## Basic usage: